drstearns/tutorials/src/deploy2aws/index.md

 When you create a VM in any cloud infrastructure, you need a way to connect to it via `ssh` as a user with administrator privileges so that you can perform administrative tasks.
 SSH stands for "secure shell," and to be secure, it needs to authenticate you and encrypt communications between your development machine and the server.
 SSH can do that in one of two ways: you can supply the root user's password (not recommended); or you create and setup SSH keys (recommended).

 SSH keys are private/public key pairs, similar to the ones used in [TLS](../https/).
 You can generate this key pair on your development machine, and add the public key to any new VM you create.
-When you connect, the `ssh` command uses your private key (which remains on your development machine only) to encrypt a message, and the droplet uses your public key to verify that message.
+When you connect, the `ssh` command uses your private key (which remains on your development machine only) to encrypt a message, and the VM uses your public key to verify that message.
 Since you should be the only person in possession of your private key, it knows that you are you, and the authentication succeeds.

 ### Generate a Key Pair